hpoisner/iliner/README.rst

   iliner ilash --vcf /path/to/sample/file --genetic_map /path/to/genetic/map/file \
   --ilash /path/to/ilash --outfile_prefix /output/path/with/prefix

-Required Arguments:
+Required Flags:
-  ilash This determines the module.
+  -ilash   This determines the module.
-  --sample, -s    Location of the Sample File.
+  -s, --sample,    Location of the Sample File.
 This should be in PLINK format.
-  --haps, -hp Location of the Haplotype File.
+  -hp, --haps Location of the Haplotype File.
 This should be in PLINK format and should be phase. or
   --VCF, -v Location of the VCF.
 This should phased and in standard genotype format.
   --genetic_map, -gm  Location of the genetic map.
 This should be for the same build as the genotype files.
   --ilash, -i Location of the ilash executable.
   --outfile_prefix, -op Pathway for the output file with prefix.

-Optional Argument:
+Optional Flag:
   --no_indel, -ni This will remove indels.

 The IBD depth module should use a file that contains iLASH results for all of the chromosomes of interest.